Red-tailed comet

-The red-tailed comet (Sappho sparganurus) is a medium-sized hummingbird belonging to the family Trochilidae.
-It is the only species placed in the genus Sappho.
+The red-tailed comet (Sappho sparganurus) is a medium-sized hummingbird belonging to tribe Lesbiini of subfamily Lesbiinae, the "coquettes".
+It is found in Argentina and Bolivia and possibly Chile and Peru.

-Taxonomy
+Taxonomy and systematics

 The red-tailed comet was formally described in 1812 by the English naturalist George Shaw under the binomial name Trochilus sparganurus.
 The type locality is Bolivia.
-The red-tailed comet is now the only species placed in the genus Sappho that was introduced in 1849 by the German naturalist Ludwig Reichenbach.
+Some early twentieth century authors placed it in genus Lesbia.
+The red-tailed comet is now the only species in genus Sappho that was introduced in 1849 by the German naturalist Ludwig Reichenbach.
 The genus name refers to Sappho, an ancient Greek poet of Lesbos.
-The species name sparganurus combines the Ancient Greek σπαργανόω/spargaō meaning 'to wrap' and ουρά/oura meaning 'tail'.
+The specific epithet sparganurus combines the Ancient Greek σπαργανόω/spargaō meaning 'to wrap' and ουρά/oura meaning 'tail'.